YouXuan2010/AI-Surveillance-System-with-Chatbot/README.md

 ## Features

-- Image-to-text processing for image description
+- Image-to-text processing for image description using moondream1 (Built by @vikhyatk using SigLIP, Phi-1.5 and the LLaVa training dataset)
 - Person detection within camera frames
 - Automated 5-second video recording upon person detection
 - Generation of security log files with date and time stamps